microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0/Update-MgPolicyCrossTenantAccessPolicy.md

 # Update-MgPolicyCrossTenantAccessPolicy

 ## SYNOPSIS
-Update the navigation property crossTenantAccessPolicy in policies
+Update the properties of a cross-tenant access policy.

 ## SYNTAX